Skip to main content

 Zwei Sprechblasen, die sich überlagern, vor blauem Hintergrund

-With the interview series "7 Questions for...", the BASA-online university network wants to show the faces behind the network.
-In conversation: Prof. Dr. Gudrun Perko, who heads the BASA-online study program together with Prof. Dr. Andrea Schmidt.
+With the interview series "7 Questions for ...", the BASA-online university network would like to show the faces behind the network.

 15.05. – 15.07. (admission restricted)